 4. Reba McEntire

-Reba McEntire is a female country music singer, songwriter, producer, actress, and businesswoman who took over the TV and musical world by storm.
+Also coming from a musical family is Reba McEntire.
+She is a female country music singer, songwriter, producer, actress, and businesswoman who took over the musical world by storm.

-She’s produced countless singles and albums, including various top ten country songs, number-one Billboard country singles, and Grammy-Award-winning albums.
+She’s produced countless singles and albums.
+These include top ten country songs, number-one Billboard country singles, and Grammy-Award-winning albums.

 5. Garth Brooks

 Curious about some lesser-known facts about Brooks?
-Well, he was the 65th member to join the Grand Ole Opry, broke one of the biggest country music records of all time, and he broke his ACM Awards record!
+Well, he broke one of the biggest country music records of all time, and he broke his ACM Awards record!

 6. Carrie Underwood